Master of Science SLP Degree

 How do I apply for funding?

 Although there is no formal application process, all graduate student applications are evaluated for funding through the OUTREACH program.
-If you are accepted into the CSD Master’s program and meet OUTREACH qualifications, you may be offered funding.
+If you are accepted into the SLP Master’s program and meet OUTREACH qualifications, you may be offered funding.
 Students are not required to accept an offer of OUTREACH funding in order to enroll in the Master’s program.
 Only those who are willing and able to complete the service obligation should accept this unique funding opportunity.

 Dr. Julie Wolter